-Whether you’re growing a Meyer lemon tree in your living room or a kumquat in your office, pruning is an essential part of keeping your indoor citrus tree healthy.
+Whether you’re growing a Meyer lemon tree in your living room or a kumquat in your office, pruning is an essential part of keeping your indoor citrus tree healthy and enjoying all its benefits.
 While pruning may seem like an intimidating task, it’s quite simple.
 We’re going to cover all you need to know about when, why, and how to prune indoor citrus trees.

 - Pruning Indoor Citrus & Fruit Trees – The Essentials